 The higher the refresh rate of your monitor is, the less noticeable screen tearing will be.
 That’s why most of the competitive FPS gamers with 144Hz and 240Hz monitors don’t enable V-SYNC – since screen tearing is generally, less of an issue than the added input lag.

-On balance, some people are more sensitive to input lag and others to screen tearing.
+On balance, some people are more sensitive to input lag while others to screen tearing.
 Try playing with both V-SYNC On and V-SYNC Off and see for yourself what works best for you.

 What Is NVIDIA Adaptive V-SYNC And How To Turn It On?

 Some NVIDIA graphics cards feature Adaptive VSync which can be enabled in the NVIDIA driver settings if your card supports it.

 NVIDIA Adaptive V-SYNC (not to be confused with Adaptive-Sync) will automatically enable V-SYNC when your FPS rate is equal to or higher than the monitor’s max refresh rate and disable it once it dips below it.

 Graphics cards that support Adaptive VSync range from the GTX 650 to GTX 980 Ti and Titan X, you can check out all GPUs that support it here.
 Newer NVIDIA cards feature FastSync instead of Adaptive VSync whereas AMD cards have a feature called Enhanced Sync as a better alternative to VSync.